idoerg/MyDIG/README.md

 2. Change name of folder from MyDIG to mycoplasma_site

+3. Change the owner of this folder (recursively) to www-data:www-data Change the owner of /etc/gbrowse2 (recursively) to www-data:www-data

-3. Add Alias to apache2.conf (or httpd.conf) file
+4. Add Alias to apache2.conf (or httpd.conf) file
     -typically located in /etc/apache2/
     -command: WSGIScriptAlias / /var/www/mycoplasma_site/apache/django.wsgi

-4. Create a user for the psql databases with username/passwords given in settings.py and grant all privileges to this user on the databases
+5. Create a user for the psql databases with username/passwords given in settings.py and grant all privileges to this user on the databases

-5. Create the same user in MySQL.
+6. Create the same user in MySQL.
 Clone the GO database at http://www.geneontology.org/GO.downloads.ontology.shtml. get the database dump for MySQL that is updated daily

-6. Once all databases created, in /var/www/mycoplasma_site/ run: python manage.py syncdb
+7. Once all databases created, in /var/www/mycoplasma_site/ run: python manage.py syncdb

-7. Alter the table "organism" in the chado database using the statement: ALTER TABLE organism DROP CONSTRAINT "organism_c1".
+8. Alter the table "organism" in the chado database using the statement: ALTER TABLE organism DROP CONSTRAINT "organism_c1".
 Otherwise, the database will not allow the same species in value in the species column, which we need.

+9. Make sure there is a value in chado in the db table: there should be an entry with db_id=41, name=_global.
+Also make sure that there is a /var/www/mycoplasma_site/mycoplasma_home/genomeFiles/current folder and a /var/www/mycoplasma_site/mycoplasma_home/genomeFiles/new folder.
+Then run databaseUpdater/GenomeDB/GenomeUpdater.py

-*8. Test to see what is working: If GBrowse is not working check your machine's URL for GBrowse then go into
+*10. Test to see what is working: If GBrowse is not working check your machine's URL for GBrowse then go into
     /var/www/mycoplasma_site/mycoplasma_home/templates/public/gbrowse.html and replace the iframe src with that URL

- 9. In your terminal, move to the directory /var/www/mycoplasma_site/databaseUpdater.
+ 11. In your terminal, move to the directory /var/www/mycoplasma_site/databaseUpdater.
 Run the following command: python GenomeUpdater.py

- 10. Add the cron job for pruning to crontab to run every Saturday at 3:00am (should already be configured in the cron tab sh for pruning)
+ 12. Add the cron job for pruning to crontab to run every Saturday at 3:00am (should already be configured in the cron tab sh for pruning)